-- The function of a fusible plug is to protect the boiler against damage due to overheating for low water level Gun metal is used for fusible plug
+- Fusible Plug: The function of a fusible plug is to protect the boiler against damage due to overheating for low water level Gun metal is used for fusible plug

-- A blow off cock perform two functions.
+- Blow-off cock: A blow-off cock performs two functions.

 - It is fitted on the boiler shell at the lowest part of water space.

-- The feed pump is pump which is used to deliver feed water to the boiler.
+- Feed Pumps: The feed pump is pump which is used to deliver feed water to the boiler.